dr-matt-smith/unity-cookbook-2018-ch12-06-click-apply-force/README.md

-# unity-cookbook-2018-ch14-06-click-apply-force
+# unity-cookbook-2018-ch12-06-click-apply-force

-chapter 14 - example 6 - apply a force to an object by clicking on it
+apply a force to an object by clicking on it